Who will vote for the next budget reconciliation bill in the Senate?

 ## Contract Snapshot

-This market resolves to YES if Senator Susan Collins votes for the next budget reconciliation bill in the Senate before January 1, 2027; otherwise, it resolves to NO. The qualifying vote must be the first final vote on the bill in the full Senate chamber, excluding procedural motions like to proceed or invoke cloture.
-Resolution is verified from Congress.gov, and any post-announcement requests to alter a vote will not be considered.
+This market resolves to "Yes" if Senator Rand Paul votes for the next budget reconciliation bill in the Senate before January 1, 2027; otherwise, it resolves to "No", closing by January 1, 2027, at 10:00 AM EST. The qualifying vote must be the first final vote in the full Senate, not a procedural motion, and will be verified by Congress.gov.
+Post-announcement changes to the vote tally are not considered for resolution.

 ## Market Discussion